medattia/fractals-generator/README.md

 * /src/tent_transformation.cpp: write a sequence of numbers based on a combined formula
 * /src/sierpensky_carpet.cpp: draws the  sierpensky carpet
 * /src/cantor_set.cpp: displays the cantor set
+* /src/pascals_triangle.cpp: computes the coefficients in Pascal's triangle
 ## Who do I talk to?
 Mohamed Attia : mohamedattia237@gmail.com

 ## TODO

+* emprove the cantor set display
 * edit cmake file
 * edit Makefile
 * integrate the algorithms into one toolbox